 Linux Rsyslog

-Rsyslog monitoring all logs, which are available in Linux systems.
+Rsyslog monitors all logs available in the Linux systems.

-After change of configuration files is recommended to make validity check by command rsyslogd -N1.
+After changing the configuration files, it is recommended to do a validity check using command rsyslogd -N1.

 service rsyslog restart